WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 steps, taking the bundle's `stream` and one `request` and its `requestMetadata` as returned by {{semantics-load-metadata}}.

-1. Seek to the start of `stream`, and wait for `requestMetadata.offset + 10`
+1. Seek to offset `requestMetadata.offset` in `stream`.
-   bytes (array item header + the maximum length of a byte string item header) to be available.
 If this fails, return an error.
-1. Seek forward by `requestMetadata.offset` bytes.
 1. Read 1 byte from `stream`.
-If it isn't `0x82`, return an error.
+If this is an error or isn't `0x82`, return an error.
 1. Let `headerLength` be the result of getting the length of a CBOR bytestring header from `stream` ({{parse-bytestring}}).
 If `headerLength` is an error, return that error.
 1. If `headerLength` is TBD or greater, return an error.
-1. Wait for `headerLength` bytes to be available on `stream`.
-If this fails, return an error.
 1. Let `headerCbor` be the result of reading `headerLength` bytes from `stream` and parsing a CBOR item from them matching the `headers` CDDL rule.
-If this returns an error, return that error.
+If either the read or parse returns an error, return that error.
 1. Let `headers`/`pseudos` be the result of converting `cbor-http-request` to a header list and pseudoheaders using the algorithm in {{cbor-headers}}.
 If this returns an error, return that error.